setms/book/docs/architecture/analysis.md

 ## Related decisions

 Making one principal design decision is hard enough, but those decisions rarely come in isolation.
-And decisions have relationships with each other.
+Decisions have relationships with each other.

 **Some decisions constrain other decisions.**
 For instance, the choice of a programming language reduces the choices for what tools and frameworks to use.